 Learn more about how the president is elected in the League of Women Voters downloadable guide titled “Electing the President: Everything You Need to Know.”

-Check out kid-friendly election coverage, classroom activities, lesson plans, and games at Scholastic’s Election page.
+Check out kid-friendly election coverage, classroom activities, lesson plans, and games at Scholastic’s Election Resources Page for Teachers.

 Visit a Presidential Historic Site, Library, or Website